 The Port Club had always been my shelter from the storm, the refuge I could retreat to and forget about my dwindling assets and growing liabilities.
-I’d been a member for 35 years, and knew these fairways and greens better than I knew my own children.
+I’d been a member for 35 years, and knew these fairways and greens better than I knew my ex-wife.

 I’d always had a hard time turning off my mind, but when I’d walk up to the first tee box at The Port Club, it was like hitting the pause button.
 I would lose myself in subtle draws, power fades, tall fescue and manicured greens.
-I lived for the moment the clubface made contact with the ball and it would springboard off the sweetspot and rocket through the sky and resonate through my body which reverberated like a tuning fork playing a note too beautiful for human ears.
+I lived for the moment the clubface made contact with the ball and it would springboard off the sweetspot, rocket through the sky, and reverberate through my body like a tuning fork playing a note too beautiful for human ears.

 I could be losing millions at the office, and then escape to this sanctuary where a $5 Nassau carried the weight of the world.
 We would talk trash, regale in last night’s game, retell jokes we’d heard dozens of times before, but the course was sacrosanct.
 We did not talk business, or wives, or what the market was doing.
 There was an unspoken respect for the sanctity of the game.
 At The Port Club, I could find a small sliver of peace in an otherwise warring world.